knowrahman/AWS-SAA-C02-Course/README.md

 the script, the instance will be in:

 - Running state and ready for service.
-- Bad config but still likely running.
+- lets say user data errors out for some reason, Bad config but still likely running.
   - The instance will probably still pass its checks.
   - It will not be configured as you expected.
+  - Because user-data is just passed in an opaque way to OS

 #### 1.8.1.2.
 User Data Key Points